GaloisInc/salty/README.md

 ## Current State

-Salty is currently under active development, and can be used to produce Java source from a `GR(1)` specification.
+Salty is currently under active development, and can be used to produce Python, Java, and C++ source from a `GR(1)` specification.

 ## Language Goals